 Tip: Postmark includes an additional option when setting your bounce webhook URL to include the message content in the JSON sent to your URL.
 This option lets you receive the full message content (as a dump) when receiving bounce event information.

 When you log into Postmark you are placed in the Servers page, which shows each server you have created.
 Each server you create has a default transactional message stream for outbound sending and an inbound message stream for processing inbound email.
 Each server has tabs for Message Streams, Templates, API Tokens, and Settings.
 Each message stream has tabs for Statistics, Activity, Suppressions, Webhooks, Setup Instructions, and Settings, which are unique for each message stream.

 Servers let you separate your outbound and inbound message streams, templates, and credentials based on domains, environments, customers, or any other criteria that helps organize the activity of a given application or website.

 The main servers page will show you a list of your servers.
 You can create as many servers as you need, there is no limit.
 You can also pin your most frequently accessed servers so they appear at the top of the list.
 Servers not used in the last 30 days will be greyed out, for easy identification of which servers you may want to delete or repurpose.

 To view detailed statistics and metrics for a server's message streams, locate the server in the servers list or by using the search field.
 Click on the bar graph icon and select the server's message stream you are interested in to be taken to its overview page.

 The statistics tab is similar to Mandrill's dashboard and stats pages, though each message stream in a server has its own statistics page, rather than an overall account view like Mandrill.
-Included in the statistics area for an outbound message stream is the sending volume, link tracking metrics (if enabled), open tracking metrics (if enabled), and bounce/spam complaint metrics.
+Included in the statistics area for an outbound message stream is the sending volume, link tracking metrics (if turned on), open tracking metrics (if turned on), and bounce/spam complaint metrics.
 The inbound message stream's statistics page includes metrics on the number of successfully processed emails and failures.